About Me

 What is the cost of a typical session?

-I am able to accept HSA (Health Savings Account) cards as well as cash, debit, credit, or checks.
+I am able to accept HSA (Health Savings Account) cards as well as debit, or credit.